 The Camellia House, Nettlecombe Court, Somerset, England

-Here they once housed camellias:
+Here they once tended the camellias:

-Now all the camellias are dead,
+Now all the camellias are deceased,

-Choked by the fresh flora that flourish
+Choked by the fresh flora that flourishes

-For tender flowers consumed by age.
+For tender flowers consumed by the years.

-The red, cherished as a period piece,
+The red, remembered as a period piece,

-The white, no longer abed waiting
+The white, no longer abed, still waiting

-For the gardener’s nurturing hand.
+For the nurseryman’s nurturing hand.

-Now, never seen through the shivered panes,
+Now, never beheld through the shivered panes,

-Les dames were shown no kindly mercy.
+Les dames were offered no kindly mercy.

-Today, the house is bound by nature
+Today, the house is enclosed by nature

-Before it too returns to the earth
+Before it too will return to the earth

-To be with its red and white patients.
+Reconciled with its red and white patients.